AlexMercedCoder/tutorialblog/content/blog/2024/2024-09-Why-Dremio-Iceberg-Matters.md

 Data Architects are critical in designing and maintaining scalable, efficient, and future-proof data platforms.
 Their primary challenges often include managing the complexity of data infrastructure, controlling costs, and ensuring that the platform is easy for teams across the organization to adopt.
 Here’s how Dremio and Apache Iceberg help overcome these challenges:

-- **Reducing Complexity and Maintenance**: Designing and maintaining a data platform often involves integrating multiple systems—data lakes, data warehouses, and ETL pipelines—which increases complexity and operational overhead.
+- **Reducing Complexity and Maintenance**: Designing and maintaining a data platform often involves integrating multiple systems: data lakes, data warehouses, and ETL pipelines, which increases complexity and operational overhead.
 Dremio simplifies this by providing a unified platform that can query data from various sources without needing to move it.
 Coupled with Apache Iceberg’s ability to serve as the foundation of a data lakehouse, architects can significantly reduce the need for costly and time-consuming data migrations.
 Iceberg’s ACID guarantees and schema evolution make it easy to manage and govern data, keeping the platform adaptable without adding maintenance burdens.

 - **Lowering Costs**: Traditional data architectures require significant resources to store, move, and process data across different systems.
 By leveraging Apache Iceberg’s table format directly in the data lake and combining it with Dremio’s query acceleration features like reflections, you can minimize data duplication and avoid runaway data warehousing bills.
 This leads to lower storage and compute costs while still delivering fast, efficient queries across large datasets.